amplication/docs/docs/faqs/faqs.md

 Amplication's Microservices architecture enables you to develop services with ease and select the best tech stack for each service.
 Different development teams can work on different services without cross-team dependencies.

 Project development becomes easier with the following functionalities:

--You can connect to a single git repo at the project level saving a lot of your time that would be spent manually connecting the services
+- You can connect to a single git repo at the project level saving a lot of your time that would be spent manually connecting the services
--You can make a single commit at the project level
+- You can make a single commit at the project level

 Learn more about the benefits on our [Support for Microservices Architecture](https://amplication.com/blog/release-0150-support-for-microservices-architecture) blog post.